Why Worry – Where Does It Get You?

-I’m thrilled to share this post which is published in The Huffington Post
+I’m thrilled to share this post which was first published in The Huffington Post

 What do you get out of worrying?